-Set a target number of subscribers you want to reach before you’ll launch your blog.
+Set a target number of subscribers you want to reach before you launch your blog.
 Most sources I’ve seen recommend hitting at least 1,000 subscribers to make affiliate marketing worth your while.

-I like the number, because it’s feasible for new bloggers, even though it may seem daunting if you’re brand new.
+I like the number, because it’s feasible for new bloggers, even though it may seem daunting.
 It’s also enough to start making money, even though it’s small potatoes in the grand scheme of the Internet.

 Once you hit your target threshold of subscribers, you can get to the fun part: making money!

-A simple way to start affiliate sales is by becoming an Amazon Associate.
+One of the simplest ways to start is by becoming an Amazon Associate.
 Because Amazon sells just about anything, this will fit regardless of your field of interest.

 Whether it’s an e-guide on self-publishing or the best blender for green smoothies, you can make money from Amazon by recommending the resources you love to others.

-Amazon affiliate sales don’t usually bring in a lot of income, because Amazon is known for its low prices, and your cut is typically around only 7%.
+Amazon affiliate sales don’t usually bring in a lot of income, because Amazon is known for its low prices, and your cut is typically around only 1% to 10%.
 But it’s easy to sign up and get links, and a way to hone your blogging and promotional skills.